Pulsar based modeling of point spread function of Fermi Large Area Telescope: Application of revised PSF to the search of extended emission around Mrk 501

 which is comparable to the extent of the Fermi/LAT PSF that has the 95\% containment radius $\Psi_{PSF}\simeq 1^\circ$ at 10~GeV (see {https://www.slac.stanford.edu/exp/glast/groups/canda/ lat\_Performance.htm}) for the event selection used in \cite{Webar:2025qbp}.

-We start our analysis of Mrk 501 by reproducing the results of \cite{Webar:2025qbp} with the original PSF parameterizations with parameters extracted from the IRF files, using \texttt{fermipy} (v1.4.0)\footnote{https://fermipy.readthedocs.io/en/latest/} \citep{Wood:2017fermipy} and \texttt{fermitools} (v2.2.0)\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/} packages.
+We start our analysis of Mrk 501 by reproducing the results of \cite{Webar:2025qbp} with the original PSF parameterisations with parameters extracted from the IRF files, using \texttt{fermipy} (v1.4.0)\footnote{https://fermipy.readthedocs.io/en/latest/} \citep{Wood:2017fermipy} and \texttt{fermitools} (v2.2.0)\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/} packages.
 We subsequently replace the PSF from the original IRF files with the updated PSF based on our pulsar analysis and redo the same analysis using the revised PSF.
+For the energies outside the pulsar data range, we consider the original PSF parameters.

 We select Fermi-LAT data from 17-years of operation between March 2008 and January 2026 in the energy range 0.1-300 GeV.
-We define a $10^{\circ}\times 10^{\circ}$ ROI centered on Mrk 501 with spatial binsize of $0.02^{\circ}$ and 4 bins per energy decade.
+We define a $10^{\circ}\times 10^{\circ}$ ROI centered on Mrk 501 with spatial bin size of $0.02^{\circ}$ and 4 bins per energy decade.
 We follow the recommended data selection of the Fermi-LAT website for extragalactic diffuse analysis of Pass 8 Data (P8R3)\footnote{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/\ lat\_data\_selection.html} and use the P8R3\_SOURCEVETO\_V3 IRF ($\texttt{evclass=2048}$) with FRONT+BACK photons ($\texttt{evtype=3}$) filtered with the corresponding time selection filtering (DATA\_QUAL$>$0)\&\&(LAT\_CONFIG==1).
 We run the \textit{gtselect-gtbin-gtmktime-gtexpcube2-gtscrmaps} tool chain to initialize the analysis setup.
 Finally, we use the best-fit synchrotron-self Compton emission model of \cite{Webar:2025qbp} for the spectrum of Mrk 501 defined as

 with $N_0=1.04 \times 10^{-5}~\mathrm{TeV^{-1}s^{-1}cm^{-2}}$, $\Gamma=1.72$, $E_c=0.33~\mathrm{TeV}$, and $\beta=0.37$.

 We perform a likelihood ratio test where we compute the test statistic

 where $\ln L_0$ and $\ln L_1$ are the log-likelihoods to be maximized in the following two hypotheses.